 Plus you will be able to construct a killer ending for your novel, a finale that your readers will love.

 This course is going to show you a step-by-step approach to scoping out, planning, and plotting your novel.
-It will show you how to move from the very beginning, from a vague dream of giving an author reading in a packed bookshop — to finishing an outline of your story that expertly executes the fundamentals of character, narration, and scene design.
+It will show you how to move from the very beginning, from a vague inspiration, and a dream of giving an reading in a packed bookshop — to finishing an outline of your story that expertly executes the fundamentals of character, narration, and scene design.

 Here’s what the course includes.